-All service positions at FoodCorps are at-will.
-Service positions, though designed to last for one year, are not guaranteed for a set period of time.
-Both service members and FoodCorps have the right to terminate the position at any time.
+All positions at FoodCorps are at-will.
+FoodCorps Member positions, though designed to last for one year, are not guaranteed for a set period of time.
+Both FoodCorps members and FoodCorps have the right to terminate the position at any time.
 FoodCorps reserves the right to conduct employment, education, and background checks upon which your position may be contingent.